arthurdiniz0/outer-math/README.md

 ## Development

-The game was developed in C# with the Unity 3D game engine, PlayMaker and other free assets / models from the Unity Asset Store.
+The game was developed in C# with the Unity 3D game engine (2020.3.24f1), PlayMaker and other free assets / models from the Unity Asset Store.
 All scripts were created through PlayMaker, with its powerful visual scripting tool.
 Executable files were built for Windows (.exe), MacOS (.app) and Android (.apk).

 ![Alt Text](https://media.giphy.com/media/f4jDSwUP4Q7ATsTHTw/giphy.gif)